The 49 Best Home Business Ideas for 2024

 Maybe you’re more of a fair-weather businessperson.

-And if the holiday season offers more free time for a business venture, think Christmas lights.
+And if the holiday season offers more free time for a business venture, think festive lights.

 Light installers make the majority of their money hanging those twinkling lights during the holiday season.